CrossTheRoadElec/Phoenix5-Documentation/README.md

 Every language supports a [ConfigGetParameter](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/BaseMotorController.html#configGetParameter-com.ctre.phoenix.ParamEnum-int-int-) and [ConfigSetParameter](http://www.ctr-electronics.com/downloads/api/java/html/com/ctre/phoenix/motorcontrol/can/BaseMotorController.html#configSetParameter-com.ctre.phoenix.ParamEnum-double-int-int-int-).

 #### Configuration Parameters - What is timeout for?
 All config* routines in the C++/Java require a timeoutMs parameter.
 When set to a non-zero value, the config routine will wait for an acknowledgement from the device before returning.
 If the timeout is exceeded, an error code is generated and a Driver Station message is produced.
-When set to zero, no checking is performed (identical behavior to the CTRE v4 Toolsute).
+When set to zero, no checking is performed (identical behavior to the CTRE v4 Toolsuite).

 ## Software Object Model
 ### WPILib SpeedController/Drivetrain Objects